codesport/ERC20Votes-Tokenized-Voting/README.md

 For this weekend's project, [@codesport](https//github.com/codesport) has:

-1. Customized the original Ballot.sol to a TokenizedBallot.sol.
-This new ballot contract uses token ownership at a `block.number`-based snapshot to voting power.
+1. Customized the original Ballot.sol to a `[TokenizedBallot.sol](contracts/TokenizedBallots.sol)`.
+This new ballot contract uses token ownership at a `block.number`-based snapshot to gauge voting power

 2. Created [nodejs scripts](scripts) which allow users to perform the following: